AlstarWU/ES2020-Record/README.md

-# WSL—Docker
+# Branch—Installation
- About the process of build WSL2 backend in Docker Desktop(Win)
+This branch contains all of the installation packages needed.